-It is recognised that the use of new technologies presents particular challenges and risks to children both inside and outside of school.
+It is recognised that the use of new technologies presents particular challenges and risks to children both inside and outside of school and the use of technology has become a significant component of many safeguarding issues.
+Child sexual exploitation; radicalisation; sexual predation - technology often provides the platform that facilitates harm.
+An effective approach to online safety empowers a school/college to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene and escalate any incident where appropriate.
 The School will ensure a comprehensive curriculum response to enable all pupils to learn about and manage the associated risks effectively and will support parents and the school community (including all members of staff) to become aware and alert to the needs of keeping children safe online.
-Detailed information can be found in the school's Online/E-Safety Policy which can be found in State Location.
+Detailed information can be found in the school's Online Safety Policy which can be found in State Location.

 Children and young people can be exploited and suffer bullying through their use of modern technology such as the internet, mobile phones and social networking sites.
-In order to minimise the risks to our children we will ensure that we have in place appropriate measures such as security filtering, and a Staff Acceptable Use Agreement incorporated into our Online/E-Safety Policy.
-We will ensure that staff are aware of how not to compromise their position of trust in or outside of the school and are aware of the dangers associated with social networking sites.
+In order to minimise the risks to our children we will ensure that we have appropriate and reasonable security filters and monitoring systems in place.
+These filters and systems will, in part, be informed by the risk assessment required by the 'Prevent Duty'.

-Our Online/E-Safety Policy clearly states that mobile phone or electronic communication with a pupil at our school is not acceptable other than for approved school business e.g. coursework, mentoring.
 Where it is suspected that a child is at risk from internet abuse, exploitation or cyber bullying we will report our concerns to the appropriate agency.

-Staff are particularly aware of the professional risks associated with the use of electronic communication (e-mail; mobile phones; texting; social network sites) and must familiarise themselves with advice and professional expectations outlined in the school Code of Conduct for staff and other adults/Guidance for Safer Working Practice for those working with Children and Young People in Education Settings - October 2015 and the school's Online/e-Safety Acceptable Internet Use Agreement.
+Staff are particularly aware of the professional risks associated with the use of electronic communication (email; mobile phones; texting; social network sites) and must familiarise themselves with advice and professional expectations outlined in the school Code of Conduct for staff and other adults/Guidance for Safer Working Practice for those working with Children and Young People in Education Settings - October 2015 and the school's Online Safety Acceptable Internet Use Agreement.

 When using digital images, staff will inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
-In particular pupils should recognise the risks attached to publishing their own images on the internet e.g. on social networking sites.
-Staff are allowed to take digital/video images to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images.
-Those images should normally only be taken on school equipment; if personal equipment of staff is used, the individual should inform another member of staff, show them the images and ensure that the downloading and subsequent deletion of the images from the personal device is witnessed (if possible by the same member of staff who witnessed the original image taking.
-Care should be taken when taking digital/video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute.
+In particular pupils will be taught to recognise the risks attached to publishing their own images on the internet e.g. on social networking sites.
+Staff are allowed to take digital/video images to support educational aims, but must follow the school Policy and procedures in relation to the production, sharing, distribution and publication of those images.